ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/persist.md

 ...
 ```

-In the code, we can add a `tap()` to our observable pipeline that will fulfill these requirements:
+In the code, we can add a `tap()` to our observable pipeline that will fulfill these requirements.
+Note that a lot of this code already exists, you are just adding to it, so please don't copy-paste:

 ```TypeScript
 ...